opensafely/os-demo-research/rmarkdown/Rdemo.md

         generating *Measures* (see below).
 -   A **Codelist** is a collection of clinical codes that define a particular condition, event or diagnosis.
--   The **project pipeline** defines dependencies within the project’s analytic code.
+-   The **project pipeline** defines dependencies within the project's analytic code.
 For example `make_chart.R` depends on `process_data.R`, which depends on the study dataset having been extracted.
 This reduces redundancies by only running scripts that